shane-reaume/latticelium/README.md

 # Introduction to Latticelium

+Latticelium is designed for managing json files with a Web or Electron user interface.

 ### API
-Latticelium consists of a RESTful API that performs CRUD updates to a mongodb database on the backend using express + mongoose.
+Latticelium-API consists of a RESTful API that performs CRUD updates to a mongodb database on the backend using express + mongoose.

 After starting the API server, all CRUD actions can be performed against your MongoDB database.